rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-messaging-demo/Readme.md

 ## About
 ---

 This example demonstrates communication between server side code and client side.
-You can see hwo to cal lsever methods from client with/without parameters and how to call a client side method from server code.
+You can see hwo to call server methods from client with/without parameters and how to call a client side method from server code.